gcWDev/outbreak-navigator/README.md

 ## Introduction

-Outbreak Navigator is an interactive map web application designed to provide real-time updates and information about essential locations during crisis situations, like the COVID-19 pandemic.
+Outbreak Navigator is an interactive map application that utilizes various Google APIs to provide real-time updates and information about essential locations during crisis situations, like the COVID-19 pandemic.
 This project was inspired by the crowdsourcing nature of mapping apps like Waze, but with a twist on the importance of crowdsourcing during a crisis.

 ## Features